brainsatplay/brainsatplay/README.md

 ## Support
 If you have questions about developing with [brainsatplay], feel free to start a conversation on [Discord](https://discord.gg/tQ8P79tw8j) or reach out directly to our team at [contact@brainsatplay.com](mailto:contact@brainsatplay.com).

+## Contributing Guidelines
+If you've created a plugin for [brainsatplay], make sure to link to the source `package.json` file with a pull request to [components].

+## Roadmap
+♿ **Inclusive:** Extend [visualscript] to become a fully accessible visual programming system.
+Use the [accessify] library to guarantee accessibility support for resulting applications through multimodal I/O support.

+📡 **Backend Support:** Edit workspaces running in Node.js, local or the cloud.

 ## Acknowledgments
 [brainsatplay] is maintained by [Garrett Flynn](https://github.com/garrettmflynn) and [Joshua Brewster](https://github.com/joshbrew), who use contract work and community contributions through [Open Collective](https://opencollective.com/brainsatplay) to support themselves.